MrClayPole/lxd_homeassistant_install/README.md

+This was forked and modified for LXD running on Ubuntu 20.10 aarch64 RapsberryPi 4 8GB.

-# Home Assistant in Proxmox LXC container
+# Home Assistant in LXC container (managed by LXD)

 Many benefits can be gained by using a LXC container compared to a VM.
 The resources needed to run a LXC container are less than running a VM.
 Modifing the resouces assigned to the LXC container can be done without having to reboot the container.
 The serial devices connected to Proxmox can be shared with multiple LXC containers simulatenously.